 The Dispute Resolution Center of Snohomish, Island, and Skagit Counties (DRC) is an alternative justice center with extensive experience as a mediation and training program.
 The DRC was founded by Volunteers of America in 1982 as the Rental Housing Mediation Service and serves as the Fair Housing Counselor for Snohomish County.
 In 1984 it became the first dispute resolution center in the State of Washington pursuant to the federal 1984 Court Improvement Act.
 In 1990 state legislation RCW 7.75 was established to provide a funding mechanism to establish dispute resolution services across Washington.
 In 1992, VOA service was expanded to include Island County and in 2009 services were extended into Skagit County.
 Since 1982, the DRC has been instrumental in the development of other dispute resolution programs on both a state and national level including recently demonstrating leadership on a number of issues that affected mediation throughout the state of Washington.
-Our 2020 focus was primarily on court access, homeless prevention and housing stabilization services.
+Our 2022 focus was primarily on court access, homeless prevention and housing stabilization services.
 The DRC currently operates with a staff of 27 (Eviction Resolution Pilot Project) and approximately 45 volunteers who serve as intake counselors, conciliators, mediators, facilitators, and trainers.
-Throughout 2021, the DRC focused on establishing online access to the courts through partnerships with Community Resource Centers and foodbanks where they have agreed to provide a confidential space and we provide the technology for accessing Zoom mediations or Zoom court hearings.
+Throughout 2022, the DRC focused on maintaining online access to the courts at the DRC and through partnerships with Community Resource Centers and foodbanks where they have agreed to provide a confidential space and we provide the technology for accessing Zoom mediations or Zoom court hearings.
 We continue to create customized trainings to meet community needs which include a combination of conflict resolution and communication skills.
-This past year we transitioned our 6-hour Trauma Informed Practices for Mediators online.
-We experienced funding cuts, so we are charging \$99 for this 6-hour course to keep this core training available given the amount of trauma all are experiencing in response to COVID.
+This past year we delivered our 6-hour Trauma Informed Practices for Mediators online.
+We are charging \$99 for this 6-hour course to keep this core training available given the amount of trauma all are experiencing in response to COVID.

 In 2015 the DRC implemented only the 2nd known Homeless Prevention program in the nation to use Mediation by partnering with Snohomish County to provide Prevention Navigators to negotiate between landlords and tenants at risk of becoming homeless.
 We remain a strong community partner and continue to look for new ways to serve the communities conflict resolution needs.
 Our center was the lead agent to help establish the Washington State Supreme Court Eviction Resolution Pilot Program (ERPP).
 This program ensures access to rental assistance, legal services and mediation prior to filing an unlawful detainer across WA state.
-With passage of SHB 5160, Eviction Resolution Services will be available through June 2023.
+The Eviction Resolution Services will be available through June 2023.
+In 2022 we helped 21,344 households resolve rent related disputes before court.
 The program details can be found here: RCW 59.18.660